skynet2/vault-backup/README.md

     capabilities = ["read"]
 }
 ```
+- `VAULT_SECRETS_PATH`: Path to HashiCorp Vault files.
+This is useful when using the HashiCorp Vault Agent Sidecar Injector.
+For more information, visit [Vault Agent Sidecar Injector documentation](https://developer.hashicorp.com/vault/docs/platform/k8s/injector).
+Files are expected to be in JSON format.
+The application will read the JSON files and apply the environment variables.
+Expected format: `{"key": "value"}`.
+(On linux system by default /vault/secrets/). **Disabled by default**.
 - S3 Configuration:
     - `S3_ACCESS_KEY`: Your S3 access key.
     - `S3_SECRET_KEY`: Your S3 secret key.